diningphil/feedforward-neural-network/README.md

 Repository issues:

-- Uniform Matlab and Octave implementations.

 - Produce a good documentation

-- Fix the BUGGY implementation in C++

 Technical issues:
 - Try to avoid saturation of the units limiting the response of a neuron; it should be a bit away from the max or min value of the activation function (its gradient becomes 0 and the weights tend to remain unchanged during next iterations)